New to Discord?

 How to get help

 To get help during the CTF, simply type !help in your #teamXYZ channel.
 Our advanced cutting edge AI powered ticketing system will assign a NorthSec Staff to join your channel to chat with you by text or by voice.
-Alternatively you can use the #support channel, although its content will be publicity available to anyone, or the 🔊admin-table voice channel if someone is present.
+Alternatively you can use the #support channel, although its content will be publicity available to anyone.

-A private debriefing voice channel is available for registered attendees and trainers.
+A private debriefing voice channel might be available for registered attendees and trainers.

-Speakers will be identified with a “speakers-2022” role that will show in bright warm color in the chat.
+Speakers will be identified with a “speakers-20XX” role that will show in bright warm color in the chat.
 We encourage you to talk with them!